PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 The older connection parameters should still work as before, although `host: 'myjss.hostname.com'` is preferred over `server: 'myjss.hostname.com'`.

-However, thee connection can be made using a URL as the first positional parameter, e.g.
+However, the connection can be made using a URL as the first positional parameter, e.g.

     Jamf.connect 'https://myAPIuser:myAPIpasswd@myjss.hostname.com:8443'